Coexistence for a population model with forest fire epidemics: Technical proofs

-\textbf{Acknowledgements:} LF thanks J.F.
+\textbf{Acknowledgements:} The authors would like to thank the referees and editors for their constructive comments, which helped improve considerably this manuscript.
+LF also thanks J.F.
 Marckert for the assistance, discussions and comments that improved this article.
 This project began as part of LF's Master thesis at U. de Chile, and he acknowledges support from LaBRI and a CONICYT Master Scholarship.
-AL was supported by the CONICYT-PCHA/Doctorado nacional/2014-21141160 scholarship.
-DR was supported by Fondecyt Grant 1160174 and 1201914.
-All three authors were also supported by Conicyt Basal-CMM Proyecto/Grant PAI AFB-170001 and by Programa Iniciativa Cient\'ifica Milenio grant number NC120062 through Nucleus Millenium Stochastic Models of Complex and Disordered Systems.
+This project was also part of AL's Ph.D. thesis at U. de Chile, and he acknowledges support by the CONICYT-PCHA/Doctorado nacional/2014-21141160 scholarship.
+DR was supported by Fondecyt Grants 1160174 and 1201914.
+All three authors were also supported by Centro de Modelamiento Matemático (CMM) Basal Funds ACE210010 and FB210005 from ANID-Chile, and by Programa Iniciativa Cient\'ifica Milenio grant number NC120062 through Nucleus Millenium Stochastic Models of Complex and Disordered Systems.

 [heading=apa]